scicomm-IISER/scicomm-IISER.github.io/_posts/Issue1/2024-08-04-SunilKhare.md

 Similarly, the Department of Biotechnology and other ministries support projects that apply scientific solutions to such problems.
 At IISER Kolkata, we also contribute through outreach initiatives like "Ek Pehel," wherein we engage with school children, exposing and motivating them to science and education.

-{% include article-image.html image="/assets/images/interviews/SunilKhare/tsukaba.webp" caption="The city of Tsukuba in Japan, where Prof. Khare carried out his post-doctoral research." width=800 %}
+{% include figure.html image="tsukaba.webp" caption="The city of Tsukuba in Japan, where Prof. Khare carried out his post-doctoral research." width=800 %}

 AM: A more academic question now.
 Considering your experience in both academia and industry, which role did you find creatively more demanding?
 Which one was more interesting?